Inverse uniqueness results for Schr\"odinger operators using de Branges theory: Hilbert spaces of entire functions

 where the reproducing kernel $K$ is given by (see~\cite[Theorem~19]{dBbook})

-Note that though there is a multitude of de Branges functions giving rise to the same de Branges space (including norms), the reproducing kernel $K$ is independent of the actual de Branges function.
+Hereby note that though there is a multitude of de Branges functions giving rise to the same de Branges space (including norms), the reproducing kernel $K$ is independent of the actual de Branges function.

-Our uniqueness result relies on the ordering theorem of de Branges; ~\cite[Theorem~35]{dBbook}.
-In order to state it let $E_1$, $E_2$ be two de Branges functions and $B_1$, $B_2$ the corresponding de Branges spaces.
+Our uniqueness result relies on the subspace ordering theorem due to de Branges;\ \cite[Theorem~35]{dBbook}.
+In order to state it, let $E_1$, $E_2$ be two de Branges functions and $B_1$, $B_2$ be the corresponding de Branges spaces.

-\begin{theorem} Suppose $B_1$, $B_2$ are isometrically embedded in $\LdBsm$, for some Borel measure $\rho$.
-If $E_1/E_2$ is of bounded type in the upper complex half-plane and has no real zeros or singularities, then $B_1$ contains $B_2$ or $B_2$ contains $B_1$. \end{theorem}
+\begin{theorem} Suppose $B_1$, $B_2$ are isometrically embedded in $\LdBsm$ for some Borel measure $\rho$ on $\R$.
+If $E_1/E_2$ is of bounded type in the upper com\-plex half-plane and has no real zeros or singularities, then $B_1$ contains $B_2$ or $B_2$ contains $B_1$. \end{theorem}

-Moreover, we will need the following converse statement.
+Moreover, one has the following simple converse statement.

-\begin{lemma} If $B_1$ is contained in $B_2$ or $B_2$ is contained in $B_1$, then $E_1/E_2$ is of bounded type in the upper complex half-plane. \end{lemma}
+\begin{lemma} If $B_1$ contains $B_2$ or $B_2$ contains $B_1$, then $E_1/E_2$ is of bounded type in the upper complex half-plane. \end{lemma}

-\begin{proof} Without loss of generality assume $B_1$ is contained in $B_2$.
-As a consequence of~\cite[Theorem~25]{dBbook}, there are entire functions $F_1$, $G_1\in B_1\subseteq B_2$ such that